-Not many have seen the tremendous collaboration and commitment going on behind the WBB scenes for over two decades, both internationally and in the USA.
-Since we were a grassroots project starting out on an unknown process away from the mainstream art world, we learned by doing; packing, shipping, unpacking, acting as conservators, archivers, curators, translators, fundraisers, event planners, videographers, photographers, and negotiators.
+Not many have seen the tremendous collaboration and commitment going on behind the Women Beyond Borders scenes for over two decades, both internationally and in the USA.
+Since we were a grassroots project starting out on an unknown process away from the mainstream art world, we learned by doing: packing, shipping, unpacking, acting as conservators, archivers, curators, translators, fundraisers, event planners, videographers, photographers, and negotiators.
 All that, with many a customs challenge along the way!
-The photos below show a microcosm of our work with archiving, packing and restoring.
+The photos below show a microcosm of our work.

-Anette Kubitza, Art Historian and Archivist, cataloging WBB boxes.
+Anette Kubitza Ph.D., Art Historian and Archivist cataloging WBB boxes.

-Luz Maria Anguiano, Assistant (WBB artist) preparing boxes for shipment.
+Luz Maria Anguiano, Assistant and WBB artist preparing boxes for shipment.

-Jan Fieldsend, Manager of Tin Sheds Gallery, University of Sydney with Frank Serena, Bette Mifsud, Seraphina Martin and Paola Talbert preparing to open the crate of WBB boxes for the exhibition.
-All four women created a WBB box.
+Jan Fieldsend, Manager of Tin Sheds Gallery, the University of Sydney with Frank Serena, Seraphina Martin, and Paola Talbert preparing to open the crate of WBB boxes for the exhibition.
+All three women created a WBB box.

 The WBB Big Green Crate returning to California.